prit8114/Akshar/README.md

 ## The Team

 **Team Akshar**

+**Prit Patel** — Leader
+**Prince Patel**

 Parul University, Vadodara, Gujarat
 Parul Institute of Technology — B.Tech Computer Science Engineering

+*Strategic advantage: Our base in Vadodara gives us direct access to Gujarati-medium primary schools for Phase 1 deployment and Phase 2 data collection.
+This is not hypothetical access — it is a partnership we can establish before the hackathon concludes.*

 *Strategic advantage: Our base in Vadodara gives us direct access to Gujarati-medium primary schools for Phase 1 deployment and Phase 2 data collection.
 This is not hypothetical access — it is a partnership we can establish before the hackathon concludes.*